Evanj80/webserver_local/networkcom/README.md

 # Networkcom

-**TODO: Exploring the power of Elixir in a local network stand point
+ Exploring the power of Elixir in a local network stand point

 ## Installation